dciccale/vim-chromebuf/README.md

 # chromebuf

-> chromebuf lets you jump bewteen buffers like chrome does with tabs cmd+# or ctrl+# in windows
+> chromebuf lets you jump bewteen buffers like chrome does with tabs cmd+# on OSX or ctrl+# on others

 ## Installation